mandrasch/ddev-breeze-inertia-vue-starter/README.md

 # ddev-breeze-inertia-vue-starter

-Simple starter to play around with [InertiaJS](https://inertiajs.com/) and [Laravel Breeze](https://laravel.com/docs/9.x/starter-kits#breeze-and-inertia) with help of the open source tool [DDEV](https://ddev.readthedocs.io/en/stable/) for standardized PHP environments.
+Simple demo installation to play around with [InertiaJS](https://inertiajs.com/) and [Laravel Breeze](https://laravel.com/docs/9.x/starter-kits#breeze-and-inertia).
+It was created with help of the open source tool [DDEV](https://ddev.readthedocs.io/en/stable/) for standardized PHP environments.
 It runs in your browser as well as on your local machine (via DDEV-local).

 Just click the "Open in Gitpod" below to play with this starter in your browser! 🚀